 II.
 ROLES AND RESPONSIBILITIES

-The Teaching Centre Council will select the individuals required to:
+The Teaching and Innovation Council will select the individuals required to:

 - Provide guidance to the Teaching Centre Director regarding policies and procedures inherent in the Centre.